chromium/chromium/base/android/jni_generator/README.md

 ### Testing for readiness: use `get()`

-JNI Generator automatically produces checks that verify that the Natives interface can be safely called.
+JNI Generator automatically produces asserts that verify that the Natives interface can be safely called.
 These checks are compiled out of Release builds, making these an excellent way to determine whether your code is called safely.

 ![Check Flow](doc/jni-check-flow.svg)

-Most of the time you would write your code so that you only use JNI once the native libraries are loaded.
-There's nothing extra you need to do here.
+It is not sufficient, however, to use `<Class>Jni.get()` to guarantee native is initialized - it is only a debugging tool to ensure that you're using native after native is loaded.

 If you expect your code to be called by an external caller, it's often helpful to know _ahead of time_ that the context is valid (ie. either native libraries are loaded or mocks are installed).